rurseekatze/node-tileserver/README.md

  * `expiredtilesdir` Relative or absolute path to the list of expired tiles. _Default: `../../olm/import`_

- * `scriptdir` Relative or absolute path to the directory of the required scripts, usually the `kothic` directory included in this repository. _Default: `../js`_

  * `styledir` Relative or absolute path to the directory containing (compiled) MapCSS styles. _Default: `../styles`_

  * `zoomOffset` Zoom offset. _Default: `0`_